visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 Commercial Version
 ==================

 Complementary source code pieces were built to constitute a software product capable of meeting the real-world needs of a clinical environment.
-This entire package constitutes FADCIL, software licensed by Visibilia.
+Also, rigorous training of our deep neural networks and other machine learning models was performed to improve the quality of our results.
+This entire package constitutes FADCIL, software licensed by Visibilia and whose pilot version worked at Clinics Hospital of Sao Paulo, the largest and most reputable hospital in Latin America.